abisxir/alasgar/README.md

 Dependencies
 ============
 ## vmath, chroma, and nimx
-In the newer version of nim I had issue with compiling nim to GLSL using vmath, I removed it and provided a minimal implementation.
+In the newer version of nim I had issue with compiling nim to GLSL because of vmath dependency, I removed it and provided a minimal implementation.
 Chroma is still a dependency.
-I also removed dependencies and also remaining build scripts that I borrow it from nimx.
+I also removed most of the dependencies and also all remaining build scripts that I borrow it from nimx.
 Some configs and sample projects will be provided to show how to import the application to android and webassembly.